Wings30306/moments/README.md

 1. Routing: As a user I can navigate through pages quickly so that I can view content seamlessly without page refresh
 1. Authentication - Sign up: As a user I can create a new account so that I can access all the features for signed up users
 1. Authentication - Sign in: As a user I can sign in to the app so that I can access functionality for logged in users
-1. Authentication - Logged in Status: As a user I can tell if I am logged in 1.or not so that I can log in if I need to
+1. Authentication - Logged in Status: As a user I can tell if I am logged in or not so that I can log in if I need to
 1. Authentication - Refreshing access tokens: As a user I can maintain my logged-in status until I choose to log out so that my user experience is not compromised
 1. Navigation: Conditional rendering - As a logged out user I can see sign in and sign up options so that I can sign in/sign up
 1. Avatar: As a user I can view user's avatars so that I can easily identify users of the application